DamoonDarvishi/DamoonDarvishi/README.md

 </p>

 - 💻 I’m currently working on my skills as a React Developer to provide better enviornments and experiences for everyone and anyone.
-- 📚 I’m currently learning to get better at Next.js and TypeScript.
+- 📚 I’m currently learning to get better at Docker, CI/CD and Testing.
-- 📟 How to reach me: [Linkedin](https://www.linkedin.com/in/damoon-darvishi-react-developer/).
+- 📟 How to reach me: [Linkedin](https://www.linkedin.com/in/damoondarvishi/).